Greetings!

 T

-• Develop course matetial and help develop policies for online lab courses
+• Develop course material and help develop policies for online lab courses

-• Assisited training new graduate teaching assistants for lab courses
+• Train new graduate teaching assistants for lab courses

-• Helped manage and maintain equipment and overall functioning for labs
+• Manage and maintain equipment and overall functioning for labs

 Research